CMS Football Embarks on First NCAA Road Trip in Program History

 Head Coach/Offensive Coordinator

 Sweeney came to CMS after two years as the defensive coordinator at the University of Chicago.
-During those two years, Chicago enjoyed their best season since 1998 and back to back winning seasons for the first time since 2001.
-In 2010 Chicago won the University Athletic Association title outright.
-Coach Sweeneys defense finished last season with national rankings of second in sacks and third in tackles for loss, as well as leading the conference in rushing defense.
+During his tenure, Chicago enjoyed their best season since 1998 and back-to-back winning seasons for the first time since 2001.
+In 2010 Chicago won the University Athletic Association title outright, while Sweeney’s defense finished ranked second nationally in sacks and third in tackles for loss, as well as leading the conference in rushing defense.

-Coach Mark Odin is entering his 20th year of coaching, ninth year in the SCIAC, and sixth with CMS.
-In his first two years as Defensive Coordinator at CMS, the Stags have led the conference in seven defensive categories: points allowed per game (2014,2015), points allowed (2014,2015), yards allowed per game (2014), rushing yards allowed per game (2014, 2015), most inceptions (2014, 2015), most sacks (2014), and most defensive touchdowns (2014).
-For the 2015 season, Odins defense highlighted Paul Slaats, SCIAC Defensive Player of the Year and three other All-SCIAC players Brendan MacDonald, Victor Bunce and Andrew Sova.
+In 2015, Odin helped coach Slaats to the SCIAC Defensive Player of the Year Award, as well as producing three other All-SCIAC players Brendan MacDonald, Bunce and Andrew Sova.
 In the 2014 season, he also coached Max Winsberg to SCIAC Defensive Player of the Year and had four other All-Conference defensive players.
-(Paul Slaats, Nick Nasse, Griffin Lazarus, and Alex Chang)
+(Slaats, Nick Nasse, Griffin Lazarus, and Alex Chang)

 Offensive Line/Strength & Conditioning

-Chris Vicory is entering his third season as the Offensive Line coach for CMS and his second as the strength coach for the football team.
+Chris Vicory is entering his fifth season as the offensive line coach for Claremont-Mudd-Scripps in 2018, and his third as the strength coach.

-Bob Sierra is entering his 14th season of coaching defensive backs at CMS.
-Born and raised in Compton, CA, Coach Sierra began his coaching career in 1985 and has been a key member of the staffs at various high schools and colleges.
+Bob Sierra is entering his 16th season on the coaching staff at CMS in 2018.
+Born and raised in Compton, California, Sierra began his coaching career in 1985 and has been a key member of the staffs at various high schools and colleges.
 An excellent technician, Coach Sierra is regularly called upon to contribute his talents as a football camp director.
 He spends the summer working at camps across the country, including the USA Football Camp, the Randy Town baseball camp and other various camps.
 A three-sport athlete in football, wrestling and track at Norwalk High School, Coach Sierra is dedicated to the recruitment and instruction of exemplary scholar-athletes to compete at Claremont-Mudd-Scripps.